parallaxsecond/parsec-book/src/parsec_service/tests/existing_tests.md

 ## In dependencies

-The dependencies that we maintain in the `parallaxsecond` organisation also contain their own set of integration and unit tests: `parsec-interface-rs`, `rust-psa-crypto`, `rust-tss-esapi`, and `rust-cryptoki`.
+The dependencies that we maintain in the `parallaxsecond` organization also contain their own set of integration and unit tests: `parsec-interface-rs`, `rust-psa-crypto`, `rust-tss-esapi`, and `rust-cryptoki`.